 Acknowledgements

 For security and privacy reasons names and email addresses used in application screenshots presented in this document have been greyed out or blurred.
 The agency acronyms visible in the screenshots are used for information and demonstration purposes only.
-All screenshots have been taken from a test version of Mobility Tool called Acceptance.
-Data presented in the screenshots is not a production data.
+All screenshots have been taken from a test version of Mobility Tool.
+Data presented in the screenshots is not a real data.

 This document describes functionality of Mobility Tool version specified on the title page of the manual.

+This page is intentionally left blank

 General Introduction